Licensing Guides

 Who Issues HVAC Licenses in Alabama?

-The Alabama Board of Heating, Air Conditioning & Refrigeration Contractors issues each of the licenses.
+The Alabama Board of Heating, Air Conditioning & Refrigeration Contractors issues licenses for heating and air conditioning and refrigeration professionals.

 Does My Alabama HVAC License Work in Any Other State?

-Yes!
-You may apply by reciprocity if you hold a current and valid HVAC license with: the South Carolina Residential Builders Commission for at least five years; Tennessee Board for Licensing Contractors for at least three years; Mississippi Board of Contractors for at least one year; Louisiana or West Virginia, where there are no waiting periods.
-If you qualify, use forms VL-1, VL-2 along with the other forms.
+Out-of-state contractors may apply by reciprocity if they hold a current and valid HVAC license with: the South Carolina Residential Builders Commission for at least five years; Tennessee Board for Licensing Contractors for at least three years; Mississippi Board of Contractors for at least one year; Louisiana or West Virginia, where there are no waiting periods.

 HVAC Specific Requirements: EPA Certification

-Everywhere throughout the country, EPA regulations under Section 608 of the Clean Air Act require that technicians who maintain, service, repair, or dispose of equipment that could release refrigerants into the atmosphere must be certified.
+Throughout the country, including Alabama, federal-level EPA regulations under Section 608 of the Clean Air Act require that technicians who maintain, service, repair, or dispose of equipment that could release refrigerants into the atmosphere must be certified.
 EPA Section 608 HVAC Certification is required for any professional who conducts refrigerant line-pressure tests or handles or adds refrigerant to existing air conditioning systems.

 • Type I – for servicing small appliances containing five pounds of refrigerant or less.